June 11, 2025

 NO ENTEROCOCCI CRITERIA

-1Fecal coliform primary contact criteria applied only when adequate enterococci data are not available; 2Single sample maximum criterion for determining beach swimming advisories at designated beaches as evaluated by the Rhode Island Department of Health; 3For a three-tube decimal dilution
+1Fecal coliform primary contact criteria applied only when adequate enterococci data are not available; 2Single sample maximum criterion for determining beach swimming advisories at designated beaches as evaluated by the Rhode Island Department of Health; 3For a three-tube decimal dilution.

 Table adapted from Rhode Island Water Quality Regulations (250-RICR-150-05-1); see regulations for complete details.

-On May 22nd, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
-In the five days prior to sampling, precipitation totaled 0.27 inches as recorded at TF Green.
-Overall, bacteria counts were higher in both the Seekonk and Providence Rivers than during the previous sampling event on April 24th.
+On February 26th, 2025, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
+In the five days prior to sampling, no precipitation was recorded at TF Green.
+Overall, bacteria counts were lower in both the Seekonk and Providence Rivers than during the previous sampling event.

-Fecal coliform counts were higher in the Seekonk River sites than in the Providence River sites (geometric means of 135 MPN/100 mL and 52 MPN/100 mL, respectively).
-The maximum count (430 MPN/100 mL) was measured at Collier Point Park.
+Fecal coliform counts were lower in the Providence River, compared to the previous sampling on December 18th (geometric mean of 7 MPN/100 mL compared to 91 MPN/100 mL on 12/18).
+The maximum count (430 MPN/100 mL) was measured at the Point St. Bridge sampling location.

 Enterococci results had an overall geometric mean of 15 MPN/100 mL.
-Enterococci counts ranged from <10 MPN/100 mL at Conimicut Point to 85 MPN/100 mL at Phillipsdale Landing.
+Enterococci counts ranged from <10 MPN/100 mL at most sites to 146 MPN/100 mL at the Point St. Bridge sampling location.

-The next scheduled sampling date is June 5.
+The next scheduled sampling date is March 12.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.